-In the option menu, player can adjust various parameter such as the colour for the windows, the volume of sound and music.
+In the option menu, player can adjust various parameter such as the colour for the windows, the voulme of sound and music.
 You can set Auto-Dash, Instant Text or hide Battle Animations, skip Results.
 You can memorize action, show the turn order, heal hp between fights.
-You can skip battle, change the maximum number of allies and choose the damage multiplier.
-You can also set an autosave on the first save slot and decide to keep exp when using the class change menu.
+You can also skip battle and change the maximum number of allies.
+One good point is the number of options.

 When on this map, players can access cheats.
 You can gain gold, LV, items (stat boost and healing) and holy weapons!
 These weapons are rank C so there is no character's restriction.
 You can also recruit any character you want.
 You can also choose the game speed (in FPS).
 Thinking back, the cheats weren't that much of a good idea because the game is way too easy.

-Last, but not least, Crimson Sword Saga features a large soundtracks, with a total of around 83 tracks.
-I have used mainly celtic and epic royalty free music.
-The soundtrack includes classical music such as Appassionata from Beethoven, The Planets from Holst, Rapsodie espagnole from Ravel, Requiem from Mozart and other.
-The soundtrack is coherent and emphasizes the important moments.
-You can listen to it ingame or outside on the audio folder.
+The Peloran Wars features a large soundtracks, with a total of around 72 tracks.
+I have used mainly royalty free music.
+The soundtrack includes classical music such as Appassionata from Beethoven, The Planets from Holst, Rapsodie espagnole from Ravel and other.
+Not a great soundtrack, as classical music doesn't really fit video games unless you arrange them.
+Still serviceable though.